Successful practice will mean different things on different days.

 I practice piano and drums daily, except Sundays when I rest.
 Recently my student Barb asked me, "how do you practice?"
 Here is my answer.

-If you would like some help, call me.
-David Classical piano Grades 1-2 Is it possible to make progress in 10 minutes?
+If you would like help, call me.
+David revised 2024 Classical piano Grades 1-2 Is it possible to make progress in 10 minutes?
 Of course.
 At some point longer practice sessions will be required, but with planning and focus you can accomplish a lot in a shorter time.
 Remember playing an instrument is fun when we succeed at it.
 And can clearly see our progress over time.
 What practice is: Learning through thoughtful repetition how to play our instrument so that over time we progress towards our goal however modest or lofty that may be.
 The goal is to accomplish a micro step forward each time we sit to practice.
 The size of this micro step varies on the time available.
 What practice is not: Messing around playing stuff we know is not practicing, it is playing.
 This is not a negative, but the reason we practice in the first place.
 In conclusion don’t feel guilty messing around, just don’t confuse it with practicing.
 Fool around without guilt.
 Have fun.
 Session 1

 Have fun.
 David The "breakfast piano minutes" are usually created in about 10 minutes 1st thing in the morning.